-Writing Instagram captions give context to the image or video in your post and is a great way to start grabbing people’s attention!
+Writing Instagram captions give context to the image or video in your post.
+Even better they’re a great way to start grabbing people’s attention!

 You don’t need to write anything that’s controversial to get people’s attention, just be engaging.